Los Angeles Firm Focused on Employment Retaliation

 Remember: If you lawfully reported a workplace matter to your supervisor or the EEOC stemming from your belief that discrimination or harassment took place, and the employer negatively acted against you, you may very well be a victim of retaliation!

-As result, a knowledgeable, experienced and resourceful attorney at our office can help you determine your retaliation claim so that your rights are protected under California law.
+As a result, a knowledgeable, experienced and resourceful attorney at our office can help you determine your retaliation claim so that your rights are protected under California law.